mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Vilani civilization.
 The Rule of Man raped and looted the First Imperium but were ultimately made students of its conservative, empire-building ways.
-To paraphrase the ancient Terran poet, Horace, ‘Captive Vland captured her rude conqueror’.
+To paraphrase the ancient Terran poet, Horace, 'Captive Vland captured her rude conqueror'.

 While the Vilani certainly knew a lot about empire building, the Solomani knew how to give an empire